abouabba/Born2beRoot/README.md

       su in the bash prompt and introduce the root password, in my case Hola42bcn.

 3. Once we are done we write down the command

+   apt install sudo